jtkovacs/jtkovacs.github.io/REFS/models.md

 if they’re similar enough to interact, then they randomly select a feature and change their behavior to match their neighbor’s trait (if they don’t match already)
 → emergence of distinct cultures with thick boundaries

-Coordination & consistency model: people don’t want to keep infinitely adjusting to people around them; they also have some consistency of worldview.
+## Coordination & consistency model

+people don’t want to keep infinitely adjusting to people around them; they also have some consistency of worldview.
 The rule here is, adjust your own traits so they are more numerically similar with each other. → process takes a long time to converge, and small errors at the individual level lead to large population-level divergences.
 In the transition map below, if we add an error term that allows us to exit the red-red-red-red state of total consistency and coordination, then we suddenly have a Markov process and can represent the process with a transition matrix:

 All possible states: